mustafa/mustafa/README.md

 When I'm not building technology, you'll find me:
 - **On the tennis court** - Competitive 4.0 USTA player and certified coach
-- **In the mountains** - Passionate about hiking and capturing nature through photography
-- **Making music** - Playing guitar and exploring the intersection of code and creativity

 ## Let's Connect